-- Stage 1: A financial instrument that is not credit-impaired on initial recognition and has its credit risk continuously monitored by the Society.
+- Stage 1: A financial instrument that is not credit-impaired on initial recognition and its credit risk has not significantly increased since origination.
 ECL is measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months. - Stage 2: If a significant increase in credit risk (SICR) since initial recognition is identified, the financial asset is moved to 'Stage 2' but is not yet deemed to be credit impaired.
-The definition of a SICR is detailed below.
+The definition of a significant increase in credit risk is detailed below.
 ECL for stage 2 assets are measured based on expected credit losses on a lifetime basis. - Stage 3: If the financial asset is credit-impaired, it is moved to 'Stage 3'.
 The definition of credit-impaired and default is outlined below.
 ECL for stage 3 assets is also measured on expected credit losses on a lifetime basis.

-Forward-looking information is taken into account in the measurement of ECL with its use of economic assumptions such as inflation, unemployment rates, house price indices and Gross Domestic Product.
+Forward-looking information is taken into account in the measurement of ECL with its use of economic assumptions such as unemployment rates, house price indices and Bank of England interest rates.